So you got the infamous 1099-K from Amazon, now what?

 All three totals are costs, not retail value.

-Please include these figures in the email or in a document shared via Google Drive with your 1099-K and Date Range Summary Report.
-Use firstname.lastname@example.org
+Please include these figures in the email or in a document shared via Google Drive (grant access to email@example.com) with your 1099-K and Date Range Summary Report.
+To email use firstname.lastname@example.org.

 Didn’t get a 1099-K, but still need help with your Amazon Sales totals?

 Good news.
 We can use the same reports mentioned above.
-We will get the pdf report and show how close you came to receive a 1099-K.
+You will get the pdf report and show how close you came to receive a 1099-K. Your CPA will be so impressed!

 Important: Information in this document does not constitute tax or legal advice and must not be used as such.
 If you have tax or legal questions, please contact your professional adviser.